 (b) departmental land;

-“relevant management plan” has the meaning given by section 55;
+relevant management plan has the meaning given by section 55;

-“sharefarmed land” means land that is the subject of a Commission sharefarming agreement or a CALM Act sharefarming agreement;
+sharefarmed land means land that is the subject of a Commission sharefarming agreement or a CALM Act sharefarming agreement;

-“staff member” means a member of the Commission’s staff other than the General Manager (including an officer or employee referred to in section 40(1));
+staff member means a member of the Commission’s staff other than the General Manager (including an officer or employee referred to in section 40(1));

-“the commissioners” means the commissioners acting as the governing body of the Commission under section 6(4);
+the commissioners means the commissioners acting as the governing body of the Commission under section 6(4);

-the terms “management plan”, “State forest”, “timber”, “timber reserve” and “tree” have the same meanings as they have in the CALM Act.
+the terms management plan, State forest, timber, timber reserve and tree have the same meanings as they have in the CALM Act.

 [Section 3 amended by No. 28 of 2006 s.
 14.]